-- Digital camera with manually adjustable focus, aperture and shutter speed controls (one will be provided). - Digital photographic paper for Inkjet printer, 8 x 10, minimum of 25 sheets, though probably more will be needed; or pre-cut 5 x 7 packages; (Epson preferred for classroom photo printer, glossy finish). - Storage device for photos (USB Flash Drives) - Plastic protector sheets (optional)
+- Digital camera with manually adjustable focus, aperture and shutter speed controls (one will be provided). - Digital photographic paper for Inkjet printer, 8 x 10, minimum of 25 sheets, though probably more will be needed (Epson only for classroom photo printer, glossy preferred). - Storage device for photos (USB)